 Scientists are working hard to develop effective treatments for cognitive aging and dementia.
 You can help!
 Support drug discovery through the Alzheimer's Drug Discovery Foundation.
 Advocate for research through USAgainstAlzheimers and other groups.
 Participate in clinical research -- patients with dementia can connect with trials at TrialMatch and at CureFinder.
 Even if you don’t have Alzheimer’s disease, you can help advance research by participating in the Cleveland Clinic's Healthy Brains, the Alzheimer’s Prevention Registry or the Brain Health Registry.

 Sleep well and regularly - impaired sleep may lead to Alzheimer's disease.
 Here’s a TED Talk by Russell Foster on why we all need sleep.
-Tips may include maintain a regular sleep schedule, establish a bedtime routine, use the bedroom only for sleep and sex, avoid food and exercise within 2-3 hours of bedtime, and avoid sleeping pills.
+Tips may include maintain a regular sleep schedule, establish a bedtime routine, use the bedroom only for sleep and sex, avoid food and exercise within 2 to 3 hours of bedtime, and avoid sleeping pills.
 The National Sleep Foundation is a great resource to help you understand and improve your sleep.
 Also, here's a Gizmodo article that reviews sleep tracking devices to help you improve your sleep.